Certified Microplastic-Free seal

 Microplastics are tiny plastic particles less than 5 millimeters in size.
 Many are so small they can only be seen with a microscope.
 They can be created intentionally for use in products, or they can form when larger plastics shed or break down over time.

 These particles have been detected in oceans, rivers, household dust, food, drinking water, and even in the human body.
-Scientific research is ongoing, but there is growing concern about their potential effects on both human health and the environment [Nature, 2022], [UNEP].
+Scientific research is ongoing, but there is growing concern about their potential effects on both human health and the environment.
+See the resources below for further reading.

 Common sources of microplastics in products include: